Changissnz/selfinterest/README.md

 are some choice words.
 When political movements are characterized by phrases such as factional republicanism and democratized statism, strong messages are sent.
-All of these examples are not confined to the number, but perhaps all of them can be accounted for by the recording of the events, so that reasoning about them can be made.
+All of these examples are not confined to the number, but perhaps all of them can be accounted for by the recording of their actual events, so that reasoning about them can proceed forward.
+The iteration of the methodology is cold if action is cold, and the established methodology to be followed is cold because it is instruction not open to consideration in any other way.
+The human being can be taught the methodology.
+The human being can even be intelligent enough to devise the methodology, or to derive the embedded methodology from accounting of the experience.